 Ready to Tuck In?

-So…there you go—11 fabulous food regions in France, 11 gorgeous villas with amazing kitchens and dining areas, and 11 regional recipes to make your mouth water.
+So…there you go—10 fabulous food regions in France, 10 gorgeous self-catering villas with amazing kitchens and dining areas, and 10 regional recipes to make your mouth water.
 See anything you like?

 Then take 10 seconds to share your thoughts in the comments below—or better yet, take two minutes to get the ball rolling for your self-catering villa holiday in France by filling in a few details here.